 Criteria for incoming PhD students:

-Undergraduate GPA and coursework, GRE score, research experience, post-bachelor’s coursework, presentations/publications, interview, and writing sample.
+Undergraduate GPA and coursework, research experience, post-bachelor’s coursework, presentations/publications, interview, and writing sample.

 Criteria for current students in the PhD program:

 Graduate GPA, progress towards PhD (presentations/publications, fellowship applications, research proposal), and letters of recommendation.